 Doesn't seem familiar?
 Jump to the "Original" help about the basics of assignments.

 Add the assignment essentials.
 Provide an intuitive assignment title so students can easily find the assignment among your course content.
 On the Course Content page, the title appears as the link students select to view the materials.
-If you don't add a title, "New Assignment" appears in the content list.
+If you don't add a title, "New Assignment" and the date appear in the content list.
 If you add no content, the assignment won't appear on the Course Content page.

 Show or hide the assignment.
 Students can't see an assignment until you choose to show it.
 You can create all your content ahead of time and choose what you want students to see based on your schedule.
 You can also set availability conditions based on date, time, and performance on other items in the course gradebook.
 On the Course Content page, students can see when you set the assignment to show.